1.4 Classroom Climate and DASA

 Key Takeaways

-- EAS answers should avoid public shame, forced disclosure, ignoring harm, or simply moving the targeted student away.
+- EAS answers avoid public shame, forced disclosure, ignoring harm, or simply moving the targeted student away.

-Safe And Inclusive Classrooms
+Safe and Inclusive Classrooms

 A safe classroom is not just quiet.
-It is a place where students can take academic risks, use their names and languages, ask questions, work with peers, and see their identities treated respectfully.
-EAS scenarios often ask what a teacher should do when a norm is missing or when a student is harmed by peer comments or exclusion.
+It is a place where students take academic risks, use their names and languages, ask questions, work with peers, and see their identities treated respectfully.
+EAS scenarios often ask what a teacher should do when a norm is missing or a student is harmed by peer comments or exclusion.

-The strongest answer usually combines prevention and response.
+The strongest answer combines prevention and response.
 Prevention includes teaching routines, modeling respectful language, co-creating discussion norms, structuring group roles, representing varied identities in materials, and monitoring participation patterns.
 Response means acting when harm occurs instead of hoping students work it out alone.

-DASA Lens
+The DASA Lens

-Responding To Harm
+Responding to Harm

 | Phase | Teacher action | Purpose |